Nothing Can Trump My Birthday

 I manage to turn onto my back, wet leaves now soaking through my light jacket to my skin, and I begin groping my pockets for my phone.
 It's not there.

 I remember it was in the breast pocket of my jacket, so I roll back onto my belly (not without more intense guttural noises) and begin groping the wet ground above and to the side of my body.
+My fingertips explore the ground as though touch is the only one of my five senses still intact.

 Concrete.
 I feel the damp hard surface of concrete.
 I'm lying halfway on a bed of ridged and uneven concrete, and the leaf-topped ground that begins where the concrete ends.
 Now I understand why I could hear my bones thump in the night, and why most of my joints have so little surface skin left on them.